mishra-ankit-dev/raspberrypi-PPP/README.md

     @reboot /etc/ppp/peers/
     @reboot sudo pon rnet

 Niw every time your Pi boots it will automatically establish PPP connection.
+You can check if PPP is established execute

+    ifconfig